Billionaire investors Icahn and Deason write blog post slamming Xerox-Fuji deal

 They close unsurprisingly by asking fellow shareholders to reject the deal.
 “To put it simply, the current Board of Directors has overseen the systematic destruction of Xerox, and, unless we do something, this latest Fuji scheme will be the company’s final death knell.
 We urge you – our fellow shareholders – do not let Fuji steal this company from us.
 There is still tremendous opportunity for us to realize value on our own if we bring in the right leadership,” they wrote.

+In a statement, Xerox vehemently disagreed with Icahn and Deason.
+They say they did a review of the possibilities out there and this was the best deal they found.
+“A comprehensive review of strategic and financial alternatives conducted over many months by the independent members of the Xerox Board of Directors, in consultation with independent financial and legal advisors, considered several other options in detail and concluded that the combination with Fuji Xerox is the best path to create value for Xerox shareholders,” a spokesperson wrote to TechCrunch.

-It’s not often you get such an unfiltered view of how billionaire investors view a deal of this ilk, but in spite of pressing for a sale of Xerox, this is obviously not the deal these men want, and they have made it clear they will fight it tooth and nail.Featured Image: James Leynse/Getty Images
+Regardless, it’s not often you get such an unfiltered view of how billionaire investors view a deal of this ilk, but in spite of pressing for a sale of Xerox, this is obviously not the deal these men want, and they have made it clear they will fight it tooth and nail.Featured Image: James Leynse/Getty Images

 0